minnaing/Reel-Reviews/README.md

       git clone https://github.com/LemonmadeDesigns/Reel-Reviews.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project root directory:

     ```bash
       cd Reel-Reviews
     ```

-3. Install dependencies:
+3. Install dependencies in root directory:

     ```bash
       npm install
     ```

-4. Configure environment variables (if any):
+4. Navigate to the project client directory:

     ```bash
+      cd client
+    ```

+5. Install dependencies in client directory:

+    ```bash
+      npm install
+    ```

+6. Configure environment variables (if any):

+    ```bash
       # Create a .env file and add your environment variables
       REACT_APP_API_KEY=your_api_key
     ```

-5. Start the application:
+7. Start the application in your client directory:

     ```bash
       npm run dev #start backend and frontend simultaneously
     ```

-6. Deploy the application with a single command:
+8. Deploy the application with a single command, in your client directory:

     ```bash
       npm run deploy "Your commit message here"